Inorganic Arsenic Meetings & Webinars

 EPA published an IRIS summary of inorganic arsenic in 1988 and began updating the assessment in 2003.
-The update implemented recommendations from two National Research Council (NRC) reports (1999 and 2001) that evaluated EPA’s drinking water standards for inorganic arsenic.
+The update implemented recommendations from two National Academies of Science (NAS) reports (1999 and 2001) that evaluated EPA’s drinking water standards for inorganic arsenic.
 In 2005, the IRIS Program released a draft arsenic assessment (focused on cancer health effects following oral exposure to inorganic arsenic) for public comment and review by EPA’s Science Advisory Board (SAB).
 The SAB provided recommendations in 2007, and in 2010, EPA released a revised draft inorganic arsenic assessment (focused on cancer health effects following oral exposure to inorganic arsenic) for public comment and review by the SAB.
 In 2011, the SAB provided comments and recommendations on the 2010 draft.

 EPA is now working to develop an updated IRIS assessment of inorganic arsenic (focused on both cancer and noncancer health effects).
-When a draft assessment has been developed, EPA will submit it for peer review by the NRC.
+When a draft assessment has been developed, EPA will submit it for peer review by the NAS.